 People living in different cultures have different habits, values and ways of expression.
 These differences are cultural differences which cause problems when people communicate.
 The following points can highlight more about such differences:

-1. It Body movements: Our body sends non-word messages through hands, fingers, eyes, head, face and so on.
+1. Body movements: Our body sends non-word messages through hands, fingers, eyes, head, face and so on.
 These non-word messages have different meaning in different cultures, such as:

 - Handshake: Americans like to greet by firm of handshake while Chinese do not like much touching to greet.
 Rather they bow to greet people.